 We are all familiar with dandelions-fuzzy yellow flowers with green leaves that pop up on our lawn every spring.
 Those sometimes irritating yellow flowers turn into those cottony white flowers which, for some youngsters, is like finding gold.
 Remember blowing off every last fluffy seed to make a wish?
 But did you know that dandelion greens make for a tasty recipe addition and you can rarely find them in the grocery store.

 Before dandelions flower, you might notice spiky-looking green leaves pop out of the ground.
 Forget about reaching for the weed killer!
 Dandelion leaves are completely edible and bursting with flavor.
 They're also known to have many health benefits: dandelion greens are packed with vitamin A, vitamin K, iron, and calcium.

-Try using dandelion leaves in your cooking by treating them like arugula, beet greens or mustard greens.
-The leaves are tender with a bitter flavor and there are plenty of ways to enjoy them.
+Prepare dandelion greens like any other green: Wash them well and drain them in a colander or salad spinner.
+Make sure the raw dandelion greens have not been harvested where herbicides and pesticides are used.
+Try using dandelion leaves in your cooking by treating them like arugula, swiss chard, beet greens or mustard greens.
+The leafy greens are tender with a bitter flavor and there are plenty of ways to enjoy them, including braising.
 Here are some dandelion green recipes to get you started.

 1. Dandelion Salad with Roasted Beets, Bacon, and Goat Cheese Toasts